lodotek/minikube-olm-argocd/README.md

 ## Order of Operations

-- `make mk-init` to initialize the MiniKube cluster and run `vendir sync`
+- `make mk-init` to initialize the MiniKube cluster and vendir in things.
 - `make install`

 ## Notes